 Prerequisite(s): 6 sem. hrs. of history or instructor's consent.
 (3-0) HIST 315, 316 History Practicum (3, 3 sem. hrs.)
 A supervised field experience designed to give students an opportunity to apply the skills and methodology of the discipline of history in a variety of settings so as to expose them to the broad range of contemporary applications for their formal education.
 Placements may take place in a variety of public settings including but not limited to areas such as businesses and industry, government and public service, non-governmental organizations and international agencies, information management and preservation, resource management and land use, and education and training.
 Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
 (3-0) HIST 321 Tudor-Stuart England (3 sem. hrs.)
 An exploration of the history of England from the coming of the Tudors in the fifteenth century to the so-called Glorious Revolution at the end of the seventeenth century.
 This was an eventful age, featuring the reigns of Henry VIII and Elizabeth I, the defeat of the Spanish Armada, the creativity of William Shakespeare, a bitterly fought civil war, and the development of a limited monarchy.
 Particular attention is paid to two developments that transformed English life: the religious reformations of the sixteenth century, and the civil war and political revolutions of the seventeenth century.
 Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
 (3-0) HIST 324 Nineteenth Century Europe (3 sem. hrs.)
 This course examines the long nineteenth century from the French Revolution to the onset of the Great War.
 Explores key movements and themes in political, intellectual, and socio-economic history through lectures, discussion groups, and close readings of primary and secondary sources.
 Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
-(3-0) HIST 325 Twentieth Century Europe (3 sem. hrs.)
-This course involves an investigation of significant themes in the historical development of European society since 1914.
-Primary focus is on the issue of changing European perceptions of the nature of social organizations and of Europe's broader role in the international system.
-Topics include: the origin, nature, and effects of world war; the Russian Revolution and the rise of the Soviet state; the rise of Fascism and the emergence of "totalitarian" style movements; the construction of the Soviet empire in Eastern Europe and the emergence and ultimate resolution of the cold war; decolonization; and the rise of the welfare state and emergence of European federalism.
-Prerequisite(s): 6 sem. hrs. of history, or instructor's consent.
 (3-0) HIST 332 Issues in the History of British Columbia (3 sem. hrs.)
 The history of British Columbia from its earliest beginnings to the late 1980s.
 The province's move from regionalism, to provincialism, to internationalism by examining many of the social, cultural, political, and economic forces of change which shaped the "West Beyond the West" in Canada.
 Specific aspects of BC's history that particularly enlighten us about the character of the region, its unique place in Canadian history, and how these events have shaped the province today.
 Cross-listed: POLS 332.

 Prerequisite(s): 6 sem. hrs. of history including HIST 135 or 136, or instructor's consent.
 (3-0) HIST 334 Issues in Canadian Government and Politics (3 sem. hrs.)
 Provides the student with a detailed examination of the political issues that divide and unite Canadians.
-Topics include: discussion of alternative theoretical approaches to Canadian politics; regionalism, citizenship, and political participation; the French- English Cleavage; provincialism versus federalism; aboriginal politics; gender and class issues; the uneasy relationship between the United States and Canada; multiculturalism and bilingualism as key indicators of Canadian political culture; the Executive in Parliament dispute; legislative politics and judicial interpretation; law and constitution.
+Course topics encompass the discussion of political structures including regionalism, federalism and elections; political actors including the Executive in Canada, political parties, the media, and citizen engagement; constitutional politics including Western alienation, Quebec separatism, patriation of the constitution and the Charter of Rights and Freedoms; and key elements of Canadian political culture including political ideologies, bilingualism, multiculturalism, and Indigenous reconciliation.
 Cross-listed: POLS 334.